Jean-Barbosa9/about-me/README.md

 # About me
-This document aim describing detailed which tecnologies I use daily, my portfolio, what I'm studying e my road map to step by step reach my main goal of being a complete developer and be capable to working with the full stack (Front End, Back End and mobile applications).
+Here you can read about which tecnologies I'm daily working on, my portfolio, what I'm studying and my road map to improve my soft and hard skills as developer.
+I love technology and I'm always looking for learning new things and get updated.
+Right now I'm focused in learning deeper about JavaScript, to use it even on Front-End as much on Back-End, with Reactjs and Nodejs, respectivelly.

-### My daily experience
+## My experience
-  - git following concepts and phylosophi of git flow, to versionating a project in a organized way;
+  - git following concepts and phylosophi of git flow, to versionating a project in an organized way;

   - npm packages installing it's dependencies locally and globally in the machine;

   - Ubuntu operation system, which offers me more agility and flebility dayli;

+  - Docker with Docker Compose;

+  - Ruby on Rails;

   - pre processors PUG to transpile HTML and SASS to compile CSS.
 They together make Front End development easier, agil and flexible due to it's mixins, variables and programing logics;